 Graduates of the educational doctorate program will advocate for the educational community as professionals who:

 Graduates of the Ed.D.
 Program pursue positions of leadership in:

-Interested applicants should submit official academic transcripts from all colleges and universities attended, GRE General Test scores, a professional writing sample and three professional letters of recommendation.
+Interested applicants should submit a statement of interest, official academic transcripts from all colleges and universities attended, GRE General Test scores, a professional writing sample and three professional letters of recommendation.
 Application materials should be submitted using the online application process.

 * * *